jnhasty/ArenaPy/README.md

     arena_connect = ArenaPy()
     user_channel_json = arena_connect.get_users_channels('nick-hasty')

-user_channel_json will be a unicode json string.
+user_channel_json will be a dictionary.

-see arena.py for available methods.
+see arena.py for available methods and functions.